katarinakelam/ODataDapper/README.md

 ## DBCreation
 - files that are in DBCreation folder can serve to create a database.
-The important thing to take notice of is the database structure, the M:N relationship between Racuni and Stavke, and also the way of handling deletion of connected elements.
+The important thing to take notice of is the database structure, the M:N relationship between Racuni (Invoices) and Stavke (Items), and also the way of handling deletion of connected elements.
 Example:
-  - deleting Stavka causes an entire row from Racun_Stavka table to dissappear
+  - deleting Stavka causes an entire row from Racun_Stavka (Invoice_Item) table to dissappear
-  - deleting Zaposlenik causes just the Zaposlenik foreign key in Racuni table to be set as null
+  - deleting Zaposlenik causes just the Zaposlenik (Employee) foreign key in Racuni table to be set as null

 ## BaseRepository
 - contains the main logic of database connection, serves as a kind of database context